schittli/nginx-ldap/README.md

+# ⚠️ This repository is here for reference only<br/> - my changes to nginx-ldap are on GitLab:

+» My Fork **with changes** on GitLab: https://gitlab.com/jig-opensource/source-code/nginx-ldap

+**❯ Here, this is the original readme.md:**

 # LDAP auth daemon for nginx

 Python multithread daemon to be used via [auth_request](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html).
 Based on reference design [nginx-ldap-auth](https://github.com/nginxinc/nginx-ldap-auth), which was simplified and group/user restrictions were added.